LiquidSmokeX64/coffeelinux/README.md

 20. And a handfull of carfully selected additional applications just for fun, and exploration of new things.

 Note: This is designed for PCs with UEFI, Intel CPUs, and Nvidia GPUs, AMD install WILL LIKELY fail because absolutely no AMD specific packages are installed.

-Note-2: VAAPI-Chrome files are placed in /VAAPI-Chrome folder.

 Note-3: You will have to use fdisk to prepare your drive during installation.